Kílian Jornet

-Jornet holds the fastest known time speed record for the ascent and descent of major mountains including the Matterhorn and Mont Blanc.
+Jornet holds the fastest known time speed record for the ascent and descent of the Matterhorn (Lion ridge) and the speed record for Mont Blanc on foot.
 In addition, he holds the 24-hour uphill skiing record: 23,864-meters (78,274 ft).

-Biography
+Early life and education

 Jornet was born in Sabadell, Catalonia, Spain near Barcelona.
 He grew up in Refugi de Cap de Rec, a mountain hut at 2000 meters in the Pyrenees at the cross-country Lles ski resort in Lles de Cerdanya, where his father was a hut keeper and mountain guide.
 At the age of three he climbed Tuc de Molières, a three-thousander in the Pyrenees.
 By the age of five he climbed Aneto 3404 m, the highest mountain in the Pyrenees, and a year later he climbed his first four-thousander, the Breithorn (4164 m) on the Switzerland - Italy border.

-He started ski mountaineering in 1999, and competed for the first time at the La Molina race of the Spanish Cup in 2000.
-In 2003, he became a junior member of the Spanish national ski mountaineering team, and has raced as a senior since 2007.
 Jornet studied at the University of Perpignan Via Domitia.